 If an intern plans to receive school credit for an internship, they must notify staff prior to the internship start date, and it will be the responsibility of the applicant to ensure all required paperwork is completed and submitted.

 Send your resume, cover letter, and three letters of reference to email@example.com or The Sea Turtle Hospital @ Whitney Lab, Attn: Catherine Eastman 9505 N. Oceanshore Blvd, St Augustine, FL 32080.
-Applications must be received by March 1, 2020 for the summer program.
+Applications must be received by December 8 for the winter cold stun intern program.

 Applicants will be notified through email if invited for the interview phase.
-Interviews are scheduled onsite or Skype per applicant’s request.
+Interviews are scheduled onsite or Zoom per applicant’s request.